Affiliate Disclosure: This page contains affiliate links from Bluehost and Amazon. Click here to know more.

 - Debt financing – Where company takes a loan from a bank for certain period of time which it has to return with interest.

 - Equity financing – Company raises capital by issuing its shares to the general public.
 Here the company does not have to return the capital raised.
+Instead they share their earnings with the shareholders in the form of dividends.

 The history of stock exchange dates back to 1602 AD.
 Amsterdam Stock exchange was the first formal stock exchange.